February 13, 2002 - December 30, 2017

 Julian Alexander Merlino loved dancing hip hop from the time that he was 5 years old.
-As a young boy, Julian's anxiety made him feel shy and insecure.
+As a young boy, Julian was diagnosed with depression and anxiety, which made him feel shy and insecure.
 Whenever he danced hip hop on stage, his fears would disappear.
 Little did he know, his years of dancing hip hop would be a great transition into playing football.
 Julian began to play football in the 7th grade.

 Unfortunately, during the first game, he took a helmet-to-helmet hit and was concussed.
 He was out for several games and missed numerous days of school.

 In 8th grade, Julian suffered another concussion.
 This one kept him out for two weeks and the remainder of the season.